How Does Satellite Internet Work?

-Satellite Internet works slightly differently than wired Internet.
+Satellite internet works slightly differently than wired Internet.
 This article focuses on the differences between the two.
-For more information about how the Internet works in general see How the Internet Really Works.

 With a land-based Internet connection, the signal travels out of your modem through the cables or wires installed by your ISP and eventually reaches the ISP’s point of presence (POP).
 The POP is the gateway to your ISP’s network.
 It receives your request message, verifies you subscribe to the company’s Internet service, and grants you access to the network.